-It is of absolute importance that travelers pay close attention to the information they enter while filling in the application as any wrong information, whether entered on purpose or by accident, has the potential to result in a delay or outright rejection.
+It is of absolute importance that applicants pay close attention to the information they enter while filling in the application.
+Any wrong information, whether entered on purpose or by accident, has the potential to result in a delay or outright rejection.

-In addition to the list of things above, travelers wishing to apply for the ETIAS must also be ready to provide the following during the application process:
+In addition to the list of items above, travellers wishing to apply for the ETIAS must also be ready to provide the following during the application process:

-- Personal information that will include the traveler’s full name, their date of birth, their place of birth, and their gender.
+- Personal information that will include the traveller’s full name, their date of birth, their place of birth, and their gender.

 - Contact details including their current address of residence, a valid email address, and a current phone number.

-- Travel plans such as which country travelers intend to enter and which other countries they intend on visiting.
-Because the Schengen Area has borderless travel once inside, travelers will not be required to give an exact itinerary but instead will be asked to provide an outline of their intended plans.
+- Travel plans such as which country traveller intends to enter and which other countries they intend on visiting.
+Because the Schengen Area has borderless travel once inside, applicants will not be required to give an exact itinerary but instead will be asked to provide an outline of their intended plans.

-Additionally, travelers should be prepared to provide answers to questions dealing with their criminal history and their health.
+Additionally, travellers should be prepared to provide answers to questions dealing with their criminal history and their health.

-Similar programs to the ETIAS, such as in the United States, grant travelers a visa waiver at around a 95% rate.
+Similar programs to the ETIAS, such as in the United States, grant travellers a visa waiver at around a 95% approval rate.
 European authorities expect a similar figure when the ETIAS is implemented.

 Once granted, the recipient will receive an email.
-That email should be printed out and kept with their passport as travelers will be required to show it to transport authorities in their departing country, as well as upon arrival when entering the Schengen Zone.
+That email should be printed out and kept with their passport so it can be shown to transport authorities in their departing country, as well as upon arrival when entering the Schengen Zone.
 Note: The ETIAS does not guarantee entry into Europe, that decision is ultimately made by the border authorities.

-If the ETIAS is denied, the traveler will receive an email explaining the reason(s) for the rejection.
-An appeal process will be allowed, and travelers will need to make that appeal directly to the country where they have stated they will enter into the Schengen Area.
-In other words, should their flight land in Berlin, they would make their appeal to Germany.
+If the ETIAS is denied, the traveller will receive an email explaining the reason(s) for the rejection.
+An appeal process will be allowed, and applicants will need to make that appeal directly to the country where they have stated they will enter into the Schengen Area.
+In other words, if their flight is scheduled to land in Berlin, they would make their appeal to Germany.